Matt Duffy Player Props: Royals vs. Nationals

 Matt Duffy At The Plate

-- Duffy has three doubles, a home run and four walks while hitting .308.
+- Duffy is batting .313 with three doubles, a home run and six walks.

+- Duffy has reached base via a hit in 16 games this year (of 26 played), and had multiple hits in three of those games.

-- He has gone deep in one of 25 games, and in 1.4% of his plate appearances.
+- He has homered in one of 26 games, and in 1.4% of his plate appearances.

-- Duffy has driven in a run in six games this season (24.0%), including one multiple-RBI game.
+- Duffy has driven in a run in six games this year (23.1%), including one multiple-RBI game.

-- He has scored at least once four times this season (16.0%), including one multi-run game.
+- He has scored at least once five times this year (19.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.